 This specification of the original amyloid cascade hypothesis (call it ACH*) relied on different assumptions about the nature of Aβ and amyloid plaques.
 In ACH* the assumption is not that soluble monomers (single units) are elevated throughout the time course of pathology; also they are not a primary agent responsible for damage.
 Even though the importance of Aβ is invariant over both theoretical models, ACH* provided most of the useful explanation.
 But it too required empirical confirmation; and this was done in relation to multiple diverging biomarker results.

 ACH* predicted that depressed CSF Aβ and an elevated amyloid plaque PET signal would be fully correlated over their numerical range, in that they were assumed to be dependent biomarkers.
 That is, PET signals should increase as CSF Aβ levels decrease and vice-versa.
-Indeed, they were shown to to correlate on the order of 85% using threshold values (Landau et al. 2013; Zwan et al. 2014; Vos et al. 2016), but even a 15% discordance appeared to indicate missing causal specifications.
+Indeed, they were shown to correlate on the order of 85% using threshold values (Landau et al. 2013; Zwan et al. 2014; Vos et al. 2016), but even a 15% discordance appeared to indicate missing causal specifications.
 So another theoretical model is now needed.
 In fact, biomarker discordance, especially in the preclinical and early stages of Alzheimer’s coupled with the lack of success of targeted pharmacologic agents has led many to question the accuracy of the ACH/ACH*.

 In normal subjects and those with mild cognitive impairment (MCI), PET positivity and CSF Aβ “negativity” (that is, higher values) is the most common form of discordance (Landau et al. 2013).
 This is despite the fact that early on it was observed that, in cases of discordance, CSF Aβ decline would precede PET positivity (Musiek&Holzman 2012; Zwan et al. 2014).